SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 There may also be Ally Bank promotions worth considering.

-No, SaveBetter is a financial technology (FinTech) platform operated by Raisin.
+No, Raisin is a financial technology (FinTech) platform that partners with banks.
 However, you can deposit funds with federally-insured banks and credit unions.
-Up to $250,000 of balances are eligible for pass-through FDIC Insurance and NCUA Insurance.
+Up to $250,000 balances are eligible for pass-through FDIC and NCUA Insurance.

 These banks hold your money in a custodian account and award interest.
-While the banks store your wealth, SaveBetter manages deposits and withdrawals as requested.
+While the banks store your wealth, Raisin manages deposits and withdrawals as requested.

-You can contact SaveBetter from 9 am to 4 pm EST Monday-Friday when you have questions about banking services.
-Live chat and email support is also available to upload screenshots.
+You can contact Raisin from 9 am to 4 pm EST Monday-Friday when you have questions about banking services.
+Live chat and email support are also available to upload screenshots.
 An online knowledge library also answers commonly asked questions.

 While banking with FDIC-insured banks, you may still spread out your savings and use better-known high-yield savings accounts to deal directly with the bank when you need help.